 Funerals and cremations can still go ahead as planned but we have introduced some new arrangements, which reflect Government guidance and are intended to keep people safe.

 If you are organising a funeral, please be aware of the arrangements currently in place.

-- The maximum number of people allowed to attend a funeral is 15 so that social distancing measures can be followed.
+- The maximum number of people allowed to attend a funeral at one of our crematoria is 15 so that social distancing measures can be followed.
 Those attending should be members of the deceased's household, close family members or in their absence a close friend.

 - Alongside the funeral director, chapel attendant funeral staff, you may ask for a celebrant of your choice to attend.

 - We will provide web casts free of charge to allow family members to watch services provided that they are ordered with your funeral director 48 hours in advance of the service.
 A download link will be made available for anyone requesting a web cast, but this may take up to 3 weeks to arrive.

 When attending funerals, we ask that you and those attending with you: